 Union Rescue Mission

-We will connect families to housing and services and motivate Angelenos to get every family off the streets of Los Angeles.
-This project will connect 1,500 families experiencing homelessness to housing and services.
-It will empower 35,000 Angelenos to volunteer and become active participants in the fight to end homelessness.
+This project will connect families experiencing homelessness to housing and will inspire Angelenos to help get every family off the streets of Los Angeles.
+Activities will connect families to housing and services.
+It will aim to encourage Angelenos to volunteer and become active participants in the fight to end homelessness.
 We believe that together we can transform lives and help make LA the best place to connect, live, and raise a family.